ovh/docs/pages/platform/databases/postgresql_06_connect_pgadmin/guide.en-gb.md

 Public Cloud Databases allow you to focus on building and deploying cloud applications while OVHcloud takes care of the database infrastructure and maintenance in operational conditions.

-**This guide explains how to connect to a PostgreSQL database instance with one of the world's most famous Open Source management tool for Postgres: pgAdmin.**
+**This guide explains how to connect to a PostgreSQL database instance with one of the world's most famous Open Source management tool for PostgreSQL: pgAdmin.**

 ## Requirements